Skip to main content

 Install EKS and Juju tooling

-Install Juju and the kubectl CLI tools via snap:
+Install Juju and the kubectl CLI tools (that will be used for managing the Kubernetes cluster) via snap:

 sudo snap install kubectl --classic